threefoldtech/jumpscale_lib/docs/tools/StoryBot.md

-    "gitea_token_": "<your Gitea api token>",                 # Gitea api access token "gitea_repos": "hello_world, gig/org_development",        # list of repos on Gitea the StoryBot needs to check "github_token_" : "<your Github api token>",              # Github api access token "github_repos": "some_user/some_repo, storybot_test",     # list of repos on Github the StoryBot needs to check }
+    "gitea_token_": "<your Gitea api token>",                 # Gitea api access token "gitea_repos": "hello_world, gig/org_development",        # list of repos on Gitea the StoryBot needs to check "github_token_" : "<your Github api token>",              # Github api access token "github_repos": "test, some_user/some_repo, zero-os/*",   # list of repos on Github the StoryBot needs to check }
 ```